soruly/trace.moe-api/docs/docs.md

 ### Using API Keys in query string

-If you're lazy and doesn't mind your API Key being exposed to browser history or logs.
+If you're lazy and don't mind your API Key being exposed to browser history or logs.
 Just put your key in key in query string

 <!-- tabs:start -->